Best Math Apps for Elementary School Kids [Updated for 2020]

-The developers at Math Galaxy have hit another one out of the park with these two apps.
+The developers at Math Galaxy have hit another one out of the park with this app.
 Players must solve problems to decode the answer to a silly riddle.
 Since most kids love riddles, these apps are highly engaging.
 They can be played by single players or with a partner.

 Kids from 6 to 11 will become heroes as they solve an array of math problems to change the zombies back into people and zap other zombies along the way.
 This app coaxes kids into practicing 7 important math skills including a variety of computation challenges, greater than/less than, and basic counting.
 Parents and teachers will love that progress is monitored relative to Common Core Standards.

-The app is very child friendly, in spite of the zombie theme, which might make younger users all the more motivated.
+The app costs $4.99 and is very child friendly, in spite of the zombie theme, which might make younger users all the more motivated.
 The zombies are not scary at all, but rather are the cartoonish, silly variety, and all links and adult information is kept safely behind a parental gate.